Anujinnb/leetcode_solutions/Python/binary-search/README.md

 ## Test cases

-There are overall 12 test cases for this algorithm.
-If the algorithm passes all 12 test cases, it will display "All test cases passed successfully"
+There are few test cases for this algorithm.
+If the algorithm passes the test cases, it will display "All test cases passed successfully"